This post may contain affiliate links which help support Zestuous.

 Belgian Waffles (Gaufre de Liege) from Zestuous

-As I was making the dough, I realized I was going to be overwhelmed with more waffles than I could eat, so I split the dough at a certain point and reserved the rest for yeast rolls.
+As I was making the liege waffle dough, I realized I was going to be overwhelmed with more waffles than I could eat, so I split the dough at a certain point and reserved the rest for yeast rolls.
 When I finished the waffles, I was so pleased with how they turned out.
 They were light and fluffy and subtly sweet with every crunch of sugar.

 It is really important that you use pearl sugar with this recipe.
 I brought a case back with me from Belgium, but you can buy it online from King Arthur Flour.
 Or you could probably break up sugar cubes to the size of peas.